-- Navin Sethi, MD joined OrthoBethesda, on a part-time basis, as our second spine fellowship trained orthopaedic surgeon.
-A graduate of the Johns Hopkins University School of Medicine, Dr. Sethi completed an orthopaedic surgery residency at Washington University School of Medicine in St. Louis.
+- Navin Sethi, MD joined OrthoBethesda, on a part-time basis, as our second spine fellowship-trained orthopedic surgeon.
+A graduate of the Johns Hopkins University School of Medicine, Dr. Sethi completed an orthopedic surgery residency at Washington University School of Medicine in St. Louis.
 He then went on to complete a fellowship in spine surgery at the Emory Spine Center in Atlanta.

-- Sridhar M. Durbhakula, MD joined the group as our second joint replacement fellowship trained orthopaedic surgeon.
-A graduate of Northwestern University School of Medicine, Dr. Durbhakula completed an orthopaedic surgery residency at Albany Medical Center in New York.
-He then went on to complete a fellowship in total joint replacement at the world renowned Massachusetts General Hospital, in affiliation with Harvard Medical School.
+- Sridhar M. Durbhakula, MD joined the group as our second joint replacement fellowship-trained orthopedic surgeon.
+A graduate of Northwestern University School of Medicine, Dr. Durbhakula completed an orthopedic surgery residency at Albany Medical Center in New York.
+He then went on to complete a fellowship in total joint replacement at the world-renowned Massachusetts General Hospital, in affiliation with Harvard Medical School.
 Dr. Durbhakula is the older brother of Mahidhar Durbhakula, MD, who has been in practice with OrthoBethesda since 2008.

-- Robert R. Buber, MD joined OrthoTraumaBethesda as our second trauma fellowship trained orthopaedic surgeon.
-A graduate of LaSalle University and the University of Pittsburg School of Medicine, Dr. Buber completed an orthopaedic surgery residency at SUNY Stony Brook University in Long Island, NY.
-He then went on to complete a fellowship in orthopaedic trauma at Cooper University Hospital in Camden, NJ.
+- Robert R. Buber, MD joined OrthoTraumaBethesda as our second trauma fellowship-trained orthopedic surgeon.
+A graduate of LaSalle University and the University of Pittsburg School of Medicine, Dr. Buber completed an orthopedic surgery residency at SUNY Stony Brook University in Long Island, NY.
+He then went on to complete a fellowship in orthopedic trauma at Cooper University Hospital in Camden, NJ.

-- OrthoTraumaBethesda opened its doors in Suite 506 with the addition of Timothy Bhattacharyya, MD, the first trauma fellowship trained orthopaedic surgeon to practice in Bethesda.
-A graduate of Northwestern University and Washington University School of Medicine in St. Louis, Dr. Bhattacharyya completed an orthopaedic surgery residency at Boston University / Boston Medical Center.
-He then went on to complete a fellowship in orthopaedic trauma at Harvard Medical School in Boston, Massachusetts.
-Dr. Bhattacharyya assumed the role of Director of Orthopaedic Trauma at Suburban Hospital and OrthoTraumaBethesda took over responsibility of the hospital’s orthopaedic call schedule.
+- OrthoTraumaBethesda opened its doors in Suite 506 with the addition of Timothy Bhattacharyya, MD, the first trauma fellowship-trained orthopedic surgeon to practice in Bethesda.
+A graduate of Northwestern University and Washington University School of Medicine in St. Louis, Dr. Bhattacharyya completed an orthopedic surgery residency at Boston University / Boston Medical Center.
+He then went on to complete a fellowship in orthopedic trauma at Harvard Medical School in Boston, Massachusetts.
+Dr. Bhattacharyya assumed the role of Director of Orthopaedic Trauma at Suburban Hospital and OrthoTraumaBethesda took over the responsibility for the hospital’s orthopedic call schedule.

 - The practice’s renovation was complete in the spring of that year.